Abesuden/University-of-North-Florida/compilers/proj3/README.md

 make: *** [pull.tab.c] Error 1
 ```

-This is the place in the code it was refereing to in my p3.y file:
+This is the place in the code it was refereeing to in my p3.y file:

 ```
 %%